vuphys/master/README.md

 # Master Project
-Master Project University of Aberdeen
+Master Project in Medical Physics at the University of Aberdeen

 "Applying and optimising Total Generalised Variation filtering for FFC-MRI images" Hoang Vu Nguyen